fschueller/projektdoku_2016/gliederung.md

   to facilitate checks and creating reports to maintain a membership record mapping current employee status

-## Projektziel

-  - web application as a self-service tool for employees to maintain their user record and aliases
-  - API for administrators to generate reports and checks about membership in organizations

 ## Projektumfeld
   - SUSE Linux GmbH (key numbers, fields of operation)

+## Projektschnittstellen
+  - Github
+  - Trello
+  - etsync

-## Projektbegründung
+## Ist-Analyse
+  - manual comparison of member lists, aliases, etc.
+  - high amount of effort to create reports and maintenance
   - usage of version management services, namely Github
   - usage of scrum tools like Trello
   - external services which are not maintained by SUSE,